vygr/ChrysaLisp/STATUS.md

 More flexible `(case)`.
 No longer restricted to symbol only keys.

 `(case)` now checks if all the clauses are atoms and if so does not do an `(eval)` of the case clause.
-Which now makes the code produced a tight flat map.
+Which makes the code produced a tight static flat map in that situation.

 ------